 Izan Chalen, USFQ

 GCURS is a great opportunity for undergraduate researchers to gain presentation experience and to meet peers at other institutions from around the world!
-In 2018, we welcomed over 300 guests to campus for a dynamic, unforgettable experience.
-Each division includes breakfast, lunch, a keynote address given by a Rice professor, followed by an interdisciplinary networking reception.
+In 2019, we welcomed over 300 guests to campus for a dynamic, unforgettable experience.
+Each division includes breakfast, lunch, and a keynote address given by a Rice professor, followed by an interdisciplinary networking reception.

 Participants are encouraged to arrive early and explore Houston, Texas, the nation’s fourth-largest city, and the most diverse!